This guide outlines the scope, and requirements, for the UKRI Open Access Policy.

 From January 2024 approximately £3.5 million will be dedicated to supporting open access for long-form outputs via a separate ring-fenced fund.
 The fund will be centrally held by UKRI, and research organisations will apply to UKRI to access it.

-Applications for funds are to be made on the behalf of individual authors by the University and the application process will consist of two stages:
+Applications for funds are to be made on the behalf of individual authors by the University Library and the application process consists of two stages:

 Maximum funding limits

 UKRI has set maximum limits to what they will contribute towards the cost of publishing an individual output open access.
-In a number of cases, the funding offered will not cover the cost of the Book Processing Charge (BPC) or Chapter Processing Charge.
+You may find that the funding available for in-scope publications will not cover the cost of the Book Processing Charge (BPC) or Chapter Processing Charge.
 Where the fee charged by the publisher exceeds the contribution that UKRI will make, please contact us for guidance.
-Please use the form to detail your request.

 UKRI will also make a contribution towards non-BPC funding models and we would ask authors to still get in touch with us if publishing a long-form output that they are not being charged a fee for directly.